 Sitelinks have great CTRs and essentially let your website occupy up to 10 SERP positions within the first position.
 Sitelinks are effective SERP features for spreading traffic around your website and negating the hassle of needing to navigate from the homepage to the visitors’ desired page.

-To get sitelinks for your website, you’ll need to make sure you have:
+To get sitelinks for your website, you’ll need to make sure you have the following:

-- Good navigational structure and hierarchy for your website.
+- A good navigational structure and hierarchy for your website.
 Internal linking is paramount here

 - A sitemap that you’ve submitted to Search Console